ClemsonChoirs/website/src/pages/major/index.md

       subtitle: ''
     showTitle: true
     title: 'Kaitlyn Masai, Soprano'
-  - button:
-      newTab: false
-    date: Spring 2020
-    description: >-
-      Congratulations to the following Clemson Voice majors, students of Dr.
-      Lisa Sain Odom, for advancing to regional competition from the South Carolina district National Association of Teachers of Singing Classical vocal auditions:

-      Kevin Arnold,

-      Elijah Robinson,

-      Catherine Hobbs,

-      Ansley Hollingsworth,

-      Kaitlyn Masai,

-      Elle Mitrano,  and

-      Nicole Rubin.

-      We are proud of each voice student who participated in this competition!
-      Go Tigers!
-    secondDescription:
-      description: ''
-      subtitle: ''
-    showTitle: true
-    title: NATS Winners
   - date: Graduated Spring 2012
     description: >-
       I attended Clemson from Fall 2008 to Spring 2012.
 One of the biggest